 Want CV/resume and cover letter tips?
 Download our free ebook, How to Apply for Higher Education Careers (Revised Edition).

 Check out more Top Articles on HERC Jobs.

 About the Author: Marcia Silva is the director of marketing and communications at the Higher Education Recruitment Consortium.
+She strives to create engaging, research-informed content that informs and empowers job seekers and employers committed to creating inclusive workplaces.
 She is passionate about using digital media and technology to encourage participation and strengthen communities.